Anaemia

 • Common signs: pallor of the conjunctivae, mucous membranes, palms of hands and soles of feet; fatigue, dizziness, dyspnoea, tachycardia, heart murmur.

-• Signs that anaemia may be immediately life threatening: sweating, thirst, cold extremities, oedema in the lower limbs, respiratory distress, angina, shock.
+• Signs of decompensation: cold extremities, altered mental status, oedema in the lower limbs, respiratory distress, elevated jugular venous pressure, cardiac/coronary failure, shock.

-• Significant signs: cheilosis and glossitis (nutritional deficiency), jaundice, hepatosplenomegaly, dark coloured urine (haemolysis), bleeding (maelena, haematuria, etc.), signs of malaria.
+• Significant signs: cheilosis and glossitis (nutritional deficiency), jaundice, hepatosplenomegaly, dark coloured urine (haemolysis), bleeding (maelena, haematuria, etc.), signs of malaria (Chapter 6), etc.

 Laboratory